About

 When I’m not solving the wave equation, I enjoy:

-• Hiking in the Swiss Alps.
-I document many of my hikes on my other website The Local Ibex.
+• Hiking and trail running in the Swiss Alps.
+I document many of my tours on my other website The Local Ibex.

 • Listening to music, going to concerts, and playing guitar.
 I especially enjoy genres such as progressive metal, djent, and post-rock.